flow-typed/eslint-plugin-ft-flow/README.md

 This plugin exports a [recommended configuration](./src/configs/recommended.json) that enforces Flowtype best practices.

-To enable this configuration use the extends property in your `.eslintrc` config file:
+To enable this configuration use the `extends` property in your `.eslintrc` config file in place of the above suggested properties:

 ```json
 {